 Georg von Graevenitz

-Georg von Graevenitz is Senior Lecturer in Innovation Management at the Norwich Business School, University of East Anglia having previously been Professor of Innovation Management and Entrepreneurship at the Ludwig Maximilians University of Munich.
+Georg von Graevenitz is Senior Lecturer in Quantitative Methods at the School of Business and Management, Queen Mary College, University of London.
 He is an applied micro-economist and specializes in industrial organization.
 His research focuses on intellectual property rights, innovation and entrepreneurship.
+He has published his work in journals such as Management Science, the Journal of Industrial Economics, the Journal of Economic Behavior and Organization and Oxford Economic Papers.